SethuSenthil/instaDown/README.md

 #### Important security info
 If your using someone elses server make sure you trust them.
 Your PASSWORD IS NOT STORED ON THE SERVER.
 However you authentication cookies are, to make the process speedy.
-When the password is sent to the server, it uses AES256 bit encryption (aka military grade encryption).

-###  Option 1
+###  Option 1 [Probably the best method for normal people]
 Use the server provided on the shortcut.
-This requires no setup.
+This requires no setup!

 ### Option 2 [YOUR COMPUTER WILL ALWAYS NEED TO BE ON ]
 Step 1) [Install Node JS (doesn't really matter what version)](https://nodejs.org/en/)